bbashmmakh/ALCFBeginnersGuide/aurora/08_early_users.md

 ## Getting help to resolve issues

-This (Early User Notes and Known Issues)[https://docs.alcf.anl.gov/aurora/known-issues/] page will be updated regularly as Aurora stabilizes.
+This [Early User Notes and Known Issues](https://docs.alcf.anl.gov/aurora/known-issues/) page will be updated regularly as Aurora stabilizes.

 There are multiple avenues for getting assistance as users encounter issues.
 Users are encouraged to discuss issues with their ALCF points-of-contact (e.g. Catalyst team supporting INCITE and ALCC projects).

-The MyALCF (portal)[https://my.alcf.anl.gov/#/dashboard] provides convenient access to project and allocation information, training resources, and user guides.
+The MyALCF [portal](https://my.alcf.anl.gov/#/dashboard) provides convenient access to project and allocation information, training resources, and user guides.

-Users are encourage to report isseus to (ALCF Support)[mailto:support@alcf.anl.gov].
+Users are encourage to report isseus to [ALCF Support](mailto:support@alcf.anl.gov).
 It is important to provide job IDs, if you encounter issues while running on the system.
 Note, a support ticket may need to be created even after discussing with ALCF point-of-contact depending on the nature of the issue.